King-Swood/DummyMenu/README.md

 ```

 # Instructions
-Once the program is running, the "WASD" keys can be used to navigate the menu.
+Once the program is running, the "wasd" keys can be used to navigate the menu.

 If 'a' is pressed on the top level menu, the program will exit.